How did I get from my low-tech 20 gallons aquarium…

 I decided to buy a new co2 tank from the local company.
 I found out that those tanks are legalized only for few years, and also for a safety reason I chose a new one 5# bottle filled with co2 for $79 from a local store in Chicago.
 Now the most important and expensive thing, good regulator.
 This thing is freaking expensive!
 Spending over $100 for something which works good and it’s more professional is mandatory (if you know how to do similar quality co2 set-up for cheaper in long time usage please send me an e-mail or comment).

 This bottle had to be enough for my 20 gallons for a 6 months without refill.
 I chose Milwaukee regulator even after reading those all bad comments and reviews about it, just because a trusted person in my local fish store told me that they use it and they recommend it because it works good.
 They even told me a simple way how to split the same system for 2 and even if you want 3 tanks spending only $6 on it.

 Milwaukee regulator $130 + 5# (pounds) bottle with co2 $89 + $7 + tubing around $250 with tax

 Fertilizers for planted aquarium

 I was still using fundamental pack level 1 from seachem plus seachem potassium every other day at this moment.
 Finnex planted + was set on 24/7 program and it worked good for me.
-Every week around 40% water change cleaning the glass and every 2 weeks, while water change, I was vaccuming the top layer of the substrate.
+Every week around 50% water change cleaning the glass and every 2 weeks, while water change, I was vacuuming the top layer of the substrate.

 Co2 was set to 1 and later on 1.5 bubbles per second.
 It worked well for me.
 With my canister filter 220gph my 20 gallon aquarium with too many fish inside was perfectly clean.
-I didn’t experience any bigger problems with it later.
-I had too start trimming plants more often.
-Once I didn’t trim it few weeks and this is what happened:
+I didn’t experience any problems with it later.
+Except off the mistake with over fertilizing and not enough water changes on the beginning ->Algae bloom.
+I had too start trimming plants much more often.